 - Comes with fully multi-coated optics for clear and bright images

-- It has a rubber amour that protects from harsh weather
+- It has rubber armor that protects it from harsh weather

 - Comes with a wide field of view of 330 ft at 1000 yards

 - It is a little tough to focus

 This binocular is the perfect match for wildlife watching.
 Thus, if you are planning a tour of the Serengeti or some other similar place I highly recommend this pair of binoculars.
 Since it also comes with a tripod socket, it can be used with a tripod.
 This makes it also ideal for bird watching.